google/comprehensive-rust/src/cargo/running-locally.md

 cargo 1.69.0 (6e9a83356 2023-04-12)
 ```

+You can use any later version too since Rust maintains backwards compatibility.

 With this in place, follow these steps to build a Rust binary from one
 of the examples in this training: